datastax/python-driver/docs/api/cassandra/protocol.rst

     s.client_protocol_handler = LazyProtocolHandler   # for a result iterator
     s.client_protocol_handler = NumpyProtocolHandler  # for a dict of NumPy arrays as result

-These protocol handlers comprise different column parsers (with corresponding names), and return results as described below:
+These protocol handlers comprise different parsers, and return results as described below:

-.. autofunction:: cython_protocol_handler
+    - ProtocolHandler: this default implementation is a drop-in replacement for the pure-Python version.
+        The rows are all parsed upfront, before results are returned.

+    - LazyProtocolHandler: near drop-in replacement for the above, except that it returns an iterator over rows, lazily decoded into the default row format (this is more efficient since all decoded results are not materialized at once)

+    - NumpyProtocolHander: deserializes results directly into NumPy arrays.
+This facilitates efficient integration with analysis toolkits such as Pandas.